 Also of interest is that Hurst has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, Hurst is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.64% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Hurst is somewhat higher than in the average US city of 21.84%: 28.64% of adults 25 and older in the city have at least a bachelor's degree.

 Hurst is an extremely ethnically-diverse city.
 The people who call Hurst home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hurst residents report their race to be White, followed by Black or African-American.
 Hurst also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 24.71% of the city’s residents.
 Important ancestries of people in Hurst include German, Irish, English, Italian, and French.